How we test wall ovens

 Older appliances are more likely to go wrong, but common faults should be repairable.
 Repairs should be affordable and convenient – parts need to be easy to find at a reasonable cost, instructions should be available, and repairs shouldn’t need hours of expert labour.

-We haven’t been able to assess repairability yet, but it’s important, so we’re gathering data and forming a plan so we can start including it in our lifetime scores.
+We haven’t been able to assess repairability of wall ovens yet, but it’s important, so we’re gathering data and forming a plan so we can start including it in our lifetime scores.
 It will be challenging.
-We’ll need to analyse product failure data in our reliability surveys, conduct hands-on inspections to evaluate how easy products are to take apart, and investigate which brands make spare parts available at a reasonable price.
+We’ll need to analyse product failure data in our reliability surveys, conduct hands-on inspections to evaluate how easy products are to take apart, and investigate which built-in oven brands make spare parts available at a reasonable price.

 Survey data